Mathew-Samir/ecommerce-app12/README.md

 - **Shopping Cart**: Add, remove, and manage products in the cart.
 - **Responsive Design**: Optimized for various device sizes.
+- **Sorting Products**: Sorting functionality on the product listing page.

 ## Technologies Used